vinhttran/fad_diets_prediction/README.md

 Permutation Importance is used to determine the most important features in the model.
 This method is used because it is a more reliable method than the built-in feature importance method within sklearn.
 With permutation importance, a baseline accuracy is recorded using a validation set.
 Then features are permuted and accuracy score is re-calculated.
 The importance of a feature is the difference between the baseline and the drop in overall accuracy caused by permuting the feature.[(8)](https://eli5.readthedocs.io/en/latest/blackbox/permutation_importance.html)

-Baseline Permutation Importances: "Per capita income," "Asian alone," "Mean travel time to work," and "Hispanic" are the top features based on permutation importance.
+Baseline Permutation Importances: "Median gross rent" and "Per capita income" are the top features based on permutation importance.

 ![](images/permutation_importances_baseline.png)

-Full Permutation Importances: Positive and negative tweet scores are the 5th and 7th most important features in the model.
+Full Permutation Importances: Positive and negative tweet scores are the 6th and 7th most important features in the full model.

 ![](images/permutation_importances_full.png)

 ### Partial Dependence Plots
-which show how a model’s predictions depend on a single input.
-The plot below shows the relationship (according the model that we trained) between price (target) and number of bathrooms.

-Partial dependence plots show the relationship according to the trained model between a variable and the target (obesity prevalence) .
+Partial dependence plots show the relationship according to the trained model between a variable and the target (obesity prevalence).
 Obesity prevalence is categorized into high and medium+low for this purpose because it is more important to see the impact on cities with high obesity prevalence.

 Looking at the two highest permutation importance features, High obesity rates are dependent on Median Gross Rent from $800 to $900 a month after which the dependence decreases rapidly.